port-labs/port-docs/docs/single-sign-on/onelogin.md

 ![Onelogin Email Verified Mapping Rule](../../static/img/sso/onelogin/OneloginEmailVerifiedMappingRule.png)

 After creating the mapping rule, go back to Users -> Mappings and click on `Reapply All Mappings`.
-The new mapping might take a few minutes before it is applied.
-You can check the status of the mapping job either by by going to Activity -> Jobs and checking the status of the mapping job or by looking at a specific user and verifying that it has the `Email Verified` field set to `true` (and not an empty field which is the default).
+The new mapping might process for a few minutes before it is applied.
+You can check the mapping job status either by going to Activity -> Jobs or by looking at a specific user and verifying that it has the `Email Verified` field set to `true` (and not the default empty field).

 ### Step #5: Configure OpenID Claims

 In the Port app, go to the `Parameters` menu and follow these steps:

-1. Click on the `+` button.
+1. Click on the `+` button;
-2. In the form that appears, under `Field Name` write: `openid` and click `save`.
+2. In the form that appears, under `Field Name` write: `openid` and click `save`;
-3. In the value drop down that appears, select `OpenID name`
+3. In the value drop down that appears, select `OpenID name`.

-Repeat the process 2 more times and add the following additional parameters:
+Repeat the process two more times and add the following additional parameters:

 1. `Field Name`: email, `Value`: Email
 2. `Field Name`: email_verified, `Value`: Email Verified (Custom)